 In this section, you’ll see different options of how to configure your Google Drive.
 But if you want to increase upload speed, choose Direct connection under “Proxy” and Don’t limit for Upload Rate (and maybe also Download Rate) under “Bandwidth”.

-If you’re a browser version user as I am, the best you can do is to clear up your browser data.
+If you’re a Google Chrome browser version user as I am, the best you can do is to clear up your browser data.
 Get to your browser Settings (for example, in Chrome, you need to click on the three dots in the upper right corner).
 Then select Privacy & Security > Clear Browsing Data > Advanced > Clear data.

 It’s up to you to choose which data you want to delete.
 But for better results, we recommend removing everything: your browser & download history, cookies, cached data, etc.